The Stockyard Hill Wind Farm is a proposed wind energy project located approximately 35 km west of Ballarat in Victoria's central highlands.

-As such, Origin is preparing an application to amend the current Permit to increase the maximum height of the turbines from the permitted 132 metres to up to 165 meters.
+As such, Origin has lodged an application to amend the current Permit to increase the maximum height of the turbines from the permitted 132 metres to up to 180 meters.

 The changes would result in an increased 'swept area' for each tower, which would help drive down the cost of energy generated from this project and may produce more clean energy from the same number of wind towers.

-Although a final turbine design has not yet been selected, the turbine capacity is expected to remain within the same range as the turbine dimension conditions in the existing approval (2 – 3.4 MW).
+Although a final turbine design has not yet been selected, the turbine capacity is expected to remain within the similar range as the turbine dimension conditions in the existing approval.